titan2022/docs/dev/_sources/TitanProcessing/DeploymentScripts/index.md.txt

 ## Dependencies

 Titan-Processing's conda environment should already be set up on the target.
 The target should have conda installed via miniforge3.
+Also, the target should have `sshpass` installed.

 The host (your laptop containing the code to be sent to the target) should have `ssh` and `sshpass`.